thana-than/LockwoodImmersiveMagicMirror/README.md

   -d, --debug                               Shows debug frame and detection state.
 Defaults to False.
   -f FPS, --fps FPS                         Set the desired Frames Per Second.
 Defaults to 30.
   -p PORT, --port PORT                      Port where sequencing data is sent.
 Useful for external rendering.
   -m MODEL, --model MODEL                   Path to the cascade model used in image detection.
+Defaults to "models/cascade_9.xml"
   -a, --aruco                               Use aruco marker mode instead of image detection model.
    ```
 ## Json Configuration